-Data Incident Event Window - The period that begins up to 365 days prior to the Notification Date and ends 30 days after the Notification Date.
+Data Incident Event Window - The period that begins as of the date of compromise, if known, or 365 days prior to the Notification Date if the actual date of compromise is not known.
+The Data Incident Event Window ends 30 days after the Notification Date.

-EMV®1 Specifications - The specifications issued by EMVCo, LLC, which are available at www.emvco.com.
+EMV^{®1} Specifications - The specifications issued by EMVCo, LLC, which are available at www.emvco.com.